 - Lewd, indecent, and/or obscene behavior.

 2. Gambling: playing a game for stakes and/or monetary gain.

 3. Littering: discarding refuse in public places in a location not properly assigned for such.

 Q. Statement on Self-Reporting and Bystander Intervention (Good Samaritan)

-Any questions regarding interpretation or application of this policy shall be referred to the Vice President of Student Engagement and Learning Support or his or her designee for final determination.
+Any questions regarding interpretation or application of this policy shall be referred to the Senior Vice President of Student Engagement and Learning Support or his or her designee for final determination.
 He or she shall have complete discretionary authority to interpret or construe any uncertain or disputed term of the policy.

 Approved by OCC Board of Trustees June 5, 2007